Skip to Content

 The duodenal switch promotes weight loss primarily through malabsorption.
 This is done by bypassing a portion of the small intestine.
 This section of the small intestine where food and digestive enzymes meet is called the common limb.
 Following a duodenal switch, the common limb where nutrients and calories will primarily be digested and absorbed is about three feet long.

-Videos about our Bariatric surgery services
+Videos about our bariatric surgery services

 Our Weight loss surgery Locations